schooltool-project/schooltool-book/source/demographics-schema.rst

 **Gender** and **Birthdate** also cannot be changed.

 In the default settings, **ID, Ethnicity, Language, Place of birth, and Citizenship** can be edited or removed.
+In this case **ID** is just a generic text field which you can use for whatever student ID or number you might need to keep track of.

 To customize the demographics fields for your school, click **Manage** and then **Demographics**: